-On the left side rests a dual nano-SIM card slot which can also be used to expand memory with a microSD card if you happen to use a single SIM.
+On the left side rests a dual nano-SIM card slot, which can also be used to expand the memory with a microSD card if you wish to use a single SIM.
 It can be used one-handed, but reaching the top part of the screen is a bit difficult and requires two-hand use.

-The device packs a generous 6.3-inch LCD with a 1080 x 2340 resolution and the iPhone X inspired notch.
-Well, because it’s 2018 and iPhone is probably the culmination of industrial design so we see a herd of phones copying the same design in one way or the other.
+The device packs a generous 6.3-inch LCD with a 1080 x 2340 resolution, and the iPhone X-inspired notch.
+Well, because it’s 2018 and iPhone is probably the culmination of industrial design, so we see a herd of phones copying the same design in one way or the other.

-With a 19.5:9 aspect ratio, Honor Play offers a vivid display that furnishes accurate colors and sharpness, as much as expected from an LCD Panel.
+With a 19.5:9 aspect ratio, Honor Play offers a vivid display that furnishes accurate colors and sharpness as much as expected from an LCD Panel.

 Honor Play features the EMUI 8.2 skin on top of Android 8.1 Oreo.
 If you have already handled Honor 10, the experience is very similar here.
 It uses multiple home screens to house all of your icons.

 What we didn’t like is the number of preinstalled apps.
 Honor really needs to address this and rid its phones of the bloatware that comes preinstalled.
-Consistently using phone’s resources, these apps tend to drag the performance of the device down.
+Consistently using the phone’s resources, these apps tend to drag the performance of the device down.

 The device also performed well in benchmarking apps and scored decently on AnTuTu and Geekbench.

 These amazing specs make the phone sail through the most rigorous and heavy usage easily.
-In addition to the hardware, as we have earlier mentioned, Honor Play comes with software-based GPU Turbo technology which is not just gimmickry.
-It enhances the phone’s performance by 60% and decreases the battery usage by 30%.
+In addition to the hardware, as we have earlier mentioned, Honor Play comes with software-based GPU Turbo technology, which is not just gimmickry.
+It enhances the phone’s performance by 60% and decreases battery usage by 30%.

-With so much hype we really wanted to check whether the phone is really “crazy fast” as the company claims.
+With so much hype, we really wanted to check whether the phone is really “crazy fast” as the company claims.

 Honor Play comes with a massive 3750mAh battery that also supports 18W fast charging which can charge up the phone from 0% to 50% in 30 minutes

-The phone packs a dual camera setup on its back with a 16-megapixel, f/2.0 aperture lens and a secondary 2-megapixel sensor with f/2.4 that is used to collect the depth in the picture.
+The phone packs a dual-camera setup on its back with a 16-megapixel, f/2.0 aperture lens, and a secondary 2-megapixel sensor with f/2.4 that is used to collect the depth in the picture.
 Upfront, you can find a 16-megapixel camera sitting in the notch.

 Artificial intelligence in the camera enhances the picture and is capable of recognizing 22 objects in 500 different scenarios.

-Wide Aperture mode in the Honor Play is not the best we’ve seen but it works just fine.
-You can clearly see some patches where it failed to blur the back and some where it excessively did.
+Wide Aperture mode in the Honor Play is not the best we’ve seen, but it works just fine.
+You can clearly see some patches where it failed to blur the back and somewhere it excessively did.